How to write a travel policy

 Here are two important ways to put this into action.

 - Include information that employees need (like reimbursement and safety) – If employees need to refer to your policy, then they’re more likely to become familiar with it.
 Include your travel and expense policy so they know what they can get reimbursed for, and include the reimbursement procedure.
 Coordinate that with your finance department to guarantee alignment with all stakeholders.
 Also, include travel insurance and emergency procedures, especially in post-pandemic times.

 - Clearly state the approved travel booking tool with built-in policies – You shouldn’t expect that employees will remember the allowed rate per night in 100 different cities for all their travel arrangements.
-Use your travel policy to remind employees what is the approved travel booking tool.
+Use your travel policy to remind employees what the approved travel booking tool is.
 This platform should include built-in policies with budgets by rate and route, as well as approval processes so if something is out of policy, a request gets sent to the right manager.
 Don’t forget to include information regarding air travel, personal travel, and things like your company’s business class policy.

 If you’re looking for details on the best travel policy format, check out our policy template.